Why Stock Markets Crash, 9780691175959

 Summary

-The study of complex systems has revolutionized numerous fields, allowing scientists to model and predict diverse phenomena, from earthquakes to financial crises.
-Didier Sornette applies his extensive experience to propose a compelling theory of how, why, and when stock markets crash.
+The scientific study of complex systems has transformed a wide range of disciplines in recent years, enabling researchers in both the natural and social sciences to model and predict phenomena as diverse as earthquakes, global warming, demographic patterns, financial crises, and the failure of materials.
+In this book, Didier Sornette boldly applies his varied experience in these areas to propose a simple, powerful, and general theory of how, why, and when stock markets crash.

 Book Details